 For the purposes of this Part, and in the Land Administration Act 1997 when construed for the purposes of this Part, a reference to land shall be read as extending to any land, or to any portion of any land, or to the subsoil, surface or airspace relating thereto, and to any legal or equitable estate, right, title, easement, lease, licence, privilege, or other interest, in, over, under, affecting, or in connection with that land or any portion, stratum or other specified sector of that land (whether or not that interest is an interest recognised by the Common Law) the extent of which is ascertainable by reference to the documents purporting to relate thereto.

-[Section 74 inserted by No. 25 of 1985 s.
-18; amended by No. 31 of 1997 s.
+[Section 74 inserted: No. 25 of 1985 s.
+18; amended: No. 31 of 1997 s.
 137(6).]

 75. Partial interests in land, acquisition of